Research Abroad: Food Culture in Tanzania

 What were some challenges you faced doing research abroad?

 The language barrier was definitely difficult and my translator situation was not ideal.
 I also struggled to keep bias out of my study for many reasons.
 First, we were required to pay the interviewees.
 It was only a small amount, but it gave an incentive that may have influenced my participants.
 Additionally, the dynamics of interacting with a white American woman definitely influenced responses at times, despite my efforts to prevent this.
 It seemed many men would alter their answers and be dishonest at times.

 What was the best part of your experience abroad?

 The best part of my time abroad was definitely the wildlife and the beautiful ecosystems, but I also really grew as an individual due to my project.
 I was not around many native English speakers and I was frequently in situations that I found uncomfortable; so I learned to be self sufficient, and honestly, self comforting.
 I also learned about misconceptions.
 Prior to my trip, I tended to jumble all the African countries into a single idea of what Africa was like.
 However, there are a wide variety of communities in Tanzania and this was complicated to learn about and frustrating to reflect on.
 How had I not put more thought into this before being confronted with it?
 I found it incredibly rewarding to learn about this first hand and be forced to reflect on it while experiencing it.

 How can others get involved in this type of research?

-SIT hosts a variety of study abroad programs, almost all of which have an internship or research project at the end.
+SIT (School for International Training) hosts a variety of study abroad programs, almost all of which have an internship or research project at the end.
 Students are allowed and encouraged to study whatever interests them, within the capabilities of the program.